 The College meets the standard.
-The vice president of business services oversees the College's financial resources through ongoing monitoring of all funds.
-To ensure that financial resources are used effectively in support of the College mission, the College has embedded the assessment in its annual planning cycle.
-An iterative budget planning and review process is managed by the president, vice president of business services, executive vice president, department managers, and fiscal services staff.
+The Vice President of Business Services oversees the College's financial resources through ongoing monitoring of all funds.
+To ensure that financial resources are used effectively in support of the College Mission, the College has embedded the assessment in its annual planning cycle.
+An iterative budget planning and review process is managed by the President, Vice President of Business Services, Executive Vice President, department managers, and Fiscal Services.